-We have provided several item-embedding methods to help you make exhibits out of your pages or posts.
-The items you display can be ones that you’ve uploaded to the DRS, items in the DPLA’s repository, or items that you’ve uploaded locally to the WordPress media library.
+The items you display in your exhibit can be ones that you’ve uploaded to the DRS as part of your class assignment or items that are already present in a collection within the DRS.
+You can also use shortcodes to display items from the Digital Public Library of America’s (DPLA) repository, or items that you’ve uploaded locally to the WordPress media library alongside your DRS items (see "Adding Images and Other Media to the Media Library" for more information on how to add these kinds of items).
 You can select the “Single Item” option to add only one item at a time, or the “Tile Gallery” option to arrange multiple items in tiles.
 The “Gallery Slider” option will create a playlist of multiple items that appear in the same row and change periodically.
 The “Media Playlist” option will add interactive items like video clips, audio clips, or documents that use the ISSUU interface.
 You can also add maps and timelines to display items encoded with associated locations or dates.

 To embed your items, click the button that reads “Add Toolkit Shortcodes,” which is next to the “Add Media” button.